quux00/opencsv/README.md

 # OpenCSV

+**[Update]**: After trying to work with the OpenCSV CSVParser code base and fix some of its pernicious bugs, I gave up and rewrote the whole parser with an eye towards simplifying it.
+The result is the [simplecsv](https://github.com/quux00/simplecsv) project.
+Please take a look at that project and see if it meets your needs.

+This OpenCSV fork is now kaputt.

+The open issue filed against the ResultSetHelperService here was fixed in the simplecsv project, but not here.

+### Original documentation

 This is my fork of the Java OpenCSV project: http://opencsv.sourceforge.net

 That project has some traction in the Java community but does not seem to be actively maintained any longer, as there has been a pending 2.4 release that has not be published to maven central and numerous patches, bug fixes and feature requests have been posted over the past 1+ year(s) and not responded to.